winstonjs/winston/README.md

 ### Awaiting logs to be written in `winston`

 Often it is useful to wait for your logs to be written before exiting the process.
-Each instance of `winston.Logger` is also a [Node.js stream].
+Each instance of `winston.Logger` is also a [Node.js stream](https://nodejs.org/api/stream.html).
 A `finish` event will be raised when all logs have flushed to all transports after the stream has been ended.